 In our previous work, we demonstrated that surface stresses arise in constrained fibroblast-populated collagen gels, leading to the morphogenesis of fibrous microtissues \citep{mailand2019surface}.
 We introduced computational models that incorporate both surface and bulk contractile stresses with the passive elasticity of the ECM in 2D \citep{mailand2019surface} and 3D \citep{kim2020model}.
 More recently, we updated the model to account for the interplay between cell migration, contractility, and ECM mechanics in a dynamically morphing soft tissue \citep{kim2023model}.
-In this framework, cell displacement occurs through a combination of active cell migration and passive tissue deformation.
+In that framework, cell migration occurs through a combination of active cell migration and passive tissue deformation.
 As cells generate contractile stresses, the tissue contracts and deforms.
-If the tissue is mechanically constrained, an inhomogeneous stress field arises.
-Cells are modeled as mechanosensitive in a way that they actively move to regions of higher stress.
-As an important limitation, we assumed that the surface cell concentration is directly tied to the bulk cell concentration, and cells cannot move in and out of the bulk.
+If the tissue is mechanically constrained, an inhomogeneous stress field could arise.
+Cells are modeled as mechanosensitive in a way that they actively move to regions where they can apply higher forces.
+An important limitation in \citep{kim2020model}, is that the surface cell concentration is directly tied to the bulk cell concentration, and cells cannot move in a different modality on the surface or in the bulk, and there can also be no exchange between the two species populations.
 To further advance our understanding of the interplay between cellular mechanics and tissue morphogenesis, it is instrumental to develop a continuum mechanics framework that accounts for distinct surface cell kinetics on deforming soft bodies.
-The theoretical basis of such a formulation has been only treated in two recent publications, one focusing on species migration on surfaces of solid bodies that are undergoing large deformation \citep{mcbride2011geometrically} and another dealing with finite deformation and species migration in bulk and on the deforming surfaces of poroelastic hydrogels \citep{kim2023finite}.